Open Gromov-Witten invariants and Boundary States: Introduction

 \section{Introduction}

-Let $M$ be a Calabi-Yau three-fold and $L$ be a maslov index zero lagrangian submanifold of $M$.
-Open Gromov-Witten invariants for the pair $(M,L)$ are defined in general in \cite{OGW3} and are the natural mathematical counterpart of the partition function of the A-model Open Topological String introduced by Witten in \cite{W}.
+Let $X$ be a Calabi-Yau simplectic six-manifold and let $L$ be a Maslov index zero Lagrangian submanifold of $X$.
+Assume that $[L]=0 \in H_3(X, \Z)$ and pick a four chain $K$ such that $\partial K =L$.
+In \cite{OGW3} we developed the general Open Gromov-Witten theory associated to $(X,L)$.
+We introduced the multi-curve chain complex and , for each $\beta \in H(X,L)$ and $\chi \in \Z$, we constructed a $MC$-cycle $Z_{\beta,\chi}$ from the moduli-space of pseudo-holomorphic (multi-)curves . $Z_{\beta,\chi}$ is not uniquely determined but it well defined up to isotopy.
+Our theory is the natural mathematical counterpart of the partition function of the A-model Open Topological String introduced by Witten in \cite{W}, and it makes mathematically precise the relation with the perturbative Chern Simons claimed in \cite{W}. $MC$-cycles (or more precisely what we called nice-$MC$-cycles) can be considered as the mathematical definition of the configuration space of points in the point splitting perturbative Chern-Simons theory.

-If $L$ is compact Open Gromov-Witten invariants are defined as rational numbers.
-In the not compact case Open Gromov-Witten invariants are more suitable interpreted as elements of a vector space.
-This statement is analogous to the one in Topological Field Theories, where for a manifold $L$ with $\partial L = \Sigma$, the partition function of $L$ defines a vector on the space of boundary states defined quantizing the theory on $\Sigma \times \R$.
-According to \cite{W}, the relevant TFT for the A-model Open Topological String is the Chern-Simons theory living on $L$ corrected by Wilson loops associated to the boundary of open holomorphjc curves of $(M,L)$.
-We are interested to abelian chern-simons theory, that corresponds to consider a single brane wrapped on $L$.
-Thus, the partition function of Open Topological string of $(M,L)$ defines a state of the quantization of the abelian Chern-Simons on $\Sigma \times \R$ ( \cite{CV}, \cite{CCV}, \cite{CCV2}).

-In \cite{OGW3} it is introduced the multi-curve homology $MCH$ and it is proved that Open Gromov-Witten invariants are naturally interpreted as elements of $MCH_0$.
-In this paper we consider more closely the structures arising from $MCH$ for not compact geometries.
-We assume that $L$ has cylindrical ends, that is, we assume that outside a compact set $L$ is diffeomorphic to $\Sigma \times \R$ , for some riemmanian surface $\Sigma$.
-We also assume suitable convexity properties at infinity in order to assure that the moduli space of pseudo-holomorphic curves is compact.

-In this introduction for simplicity we assume that the symplectic form of $M$ is exact, this condition is removed in the paper.
-The case if exact Calabi-Yau is however important in mirror symmetry (see \cite{Z} for a discussion related to this paper).
-Under this assumption we can identify the topological charges $\Gamma$ of holomorphic curves with $H_1(L,\Z)$.
-We shall be interested to configuration of (multi-) curves with topological charge in the lattice

-It can be argued (see Section \ref{string}) that all the configurations of (multi-)curves giving a not trivial contribution to the partition function of topological string must have topological charge in $\Gamma_{flavor}$.

-In this paper we consider formal power series with coefficients in $MCH_0$ of the formal parameter $g_s$, usually called string coupling.
-For our aim we need to consider a suitable subspace of $NMCH_0$ that we call the space of coherent states $NMCH^{coh}_0$, that can be thought as the space generated by framed links in $MCH_0$.
-This space is strictly related to the quantization of the first homology group $H_1(L, \Z)$.
-Denote by $\mathcal{H}$ the infinite direct product of the $NMCH^{coh}_0(\gamma)$:

-A simple variant of the argument of \cite{OGW3} shows that open Gromov-Witten invariants for the pair $(M,L)$ are defined as a vector in $\mathcal{H}$: